 In the opposite direction, Sundar Narayan temple is situated next to Victoria Bridge and offers a fabulous view of the Godavari River.
 Dedicated to Lord Vishnu, it's a spacious complex with splendid architecture.

-Buddhism has also left its mark in Nashik with 24 rock-cut caves that date back to the 2nd century BC.
+Buddhism also left its mark in Nashik, with 24 rock-cut caves that date back to the 2nd century BC.
 Inscriptions indicate that most of the construction happened during 2nd century AD and that the caves were occupied up until the 7th century AD.
 Following the decline of Buddhism, Jain monks began inhabiting the caves and contributed to their structure.
-Funding for the caves was provided generously by rulers of the Satavahana dynasty, along with donations from people of all walks of life.
+Funding for the caves was provided generously by the rulers of the Satavahana dynasty, along with donations from people of all walks of life.